kkarpieszuk/wc-price-history/readme.txt

 == Changelog ==

+= ... =
+* Fixed issue with timezones offsets when saving history

 = 1.6 =
 * Added toggle to display minimal price for related/upsell products on the single product page